microsoft/CollectServiceFabricData/docs/dllConfiguration.md

 ## Design

 CollectSFData is a high performance multi-threaded binary with a custom task scheduler.
-The 'Instance' state class is a singleton.
-Collector is reusable by calling Collect() multiple times.
-Only one instance of Collector should be used concurrently.
+Using as a dll, Collector() is reusable but only one instance of Collector should be used concurrently.

+The 'Collector' class is the main class used to control collection of data.
+The 'ConfigurationOptions' class is used to configure the collection.
+The 'Instance' class is a singleton that contains information and configuration about current collection.

+If Collect() succeeds, 0 is returned, if fails return is > 0.
+After Collect() has been called, both Instance and ConfigurationOptions can be used to review results.

 ## Supported Configurations